 Our First Aid Needs Assessment has identified the following first aid kit requirements:

-It is the responsibility of the emergency first aiders to check the contents of all first aid kits at the beginning of each half term and record findings on the Children’s Services First Aid Kit Checklist (CSAF-003).
+It is the responsibility of the Snr Admin Assistant to undertake a regular check of the contents of all first aid kits at the beginning of each half term.

 First Aid Room